OpenPaasDev/openpaas/README.md

 ## TODO
 - [ ] Fix Volumes and volume attachment in Terraform
 - [ ] Correctly parse new format of Terraform outputs
+- [ ] Support server group aliases (use: can support multiple Ansible targets, in case servers are shared, for instance, running multiple services, such as Consul and Nomad on the same server group)